weblearn22/ERPscanr/docs/index.md

 ## Motivation

 ERPs are a common method of investigation in cognitive neuroscience.
-There have been thousands of articles investigating ERPs in the context of cognition and disease, white hundreds of new investigations each year.
-The scale of this literature can make it difficult to keep up of updates.
+There have been thousands of articles investigating ERPs in both basic research into cognition and clinical investigations, with thousands more published each year.
+The scale of this literature can make it difficult to keep up with the research.

 Systematic reviews offer one way to examine the literature.
 However, they require a significant time commitment, and are often focused on specific topics.
 As a complement to systematic reviews, here we use literature analysis to collect and analyze the ERP literature at scale, in a semi-automated way.
 After manual curation or search terms of interest, automated processes are used to collect and analyze literature data.
 In doing so, this project serves mostly as a data-driven summarization tool - a way to quickly and efficiently get a quick summary of ERP components that have been characterized in the literature, what they are used to investigate, and the relations between them.